 The finale thus confronts us once again with the problem of imagination.
 Don Birnam stubs a cigarette out in a glass of whiskey—now he can’t drink it.
 Is he cured?
 Is this a happy ending?
 In that final sequence he goes back to his old tricks, imagining fictions.
 Grinning enthusiastically, he fantasies his novel finished and published.
 He thinks of himself sending copies of his books to people, and he envisions a pile of his books in a bookstore window—all imaginary.
 People read the finale as optimistic, a touch of old Hollywood, a happy ending.
 I don’t think so, and neither did Wilder: “When Birnam promises his girl that he is going to stop drinking, this is really not a happy ending at all.
 He says he will try not to drink anymore.”
 Alas, we know more about alcoholism and addiction these days.
 It will take more than trying and the love of a good woman to cure Don Birnam.

-The film ends by reversing its opening shot: Don remembers (re-imagines) his packing for a trip but thinking of the hidden bottle hanging out the window, and Wilder reverses the long pan across a New York skyscrapers.
+The film ends by reversing its opening shot: Don remembers (re-imagines) his packing for a trip but thinking of the hidden bottle hanging out the window, and Wilder reverses the long pan across some New York skyscrapers.
 Birnam in voice-over hopes for sympathy, not scorn, for the alcoholics “in that great big concrete jungle.”
 The real and the fictional again, with no real resolution to this alcoholic’s other addiction, imagining.

 Lost Weekend garnered a slew of Oscars, seven nominations and four wins: Best Picture, Best Director, Best Actor, and Best Screenplay (Adapted).
 Privately Wilder said it got so many awards because the Academy regretted that it had slighted Double Indemnity the year before (favoring the Bing Crosby vehicle, Leo McCarey’s Going My Way instead!).
 Double Indemnity seems to me better than Lost Weekend, certainly more enjoyable.
 Watching a man’s addiction and decline is no fun, no matter how skillfully rendered.
 But Lost Weekend surely shows Wilder’s genius in scene after scene as he ever so ingeniously turns the alcoholic’s plight into gems of moviemaking.
 Don Birnam’s imagination may lead to tragedy, but Billy Wilder’s leads to triumph.

-An item I’ve referred to:.
+An item I’ve referred to:

 Campbell, Joseph.
 The Hero with a Thousand Faces.
 Princeton: Princeton University Press, 1949.
 23.